 I was able to completely squeeze all the gel out of the seeds.
 If you are using a preservative wait until it has cooled to add it and mix very well.

 And here is the ready to use flaxseed gel.
-Place it in a sterilized container and refrigerate.
-If you are not using a preservative it can last up to 2 weeks if kept in the fridge.
+Place it in a sterilized container and refrigerate it.
+If you are not using a preservative it can last about a week if kept in the fridge.

 How to Make DIY Flaxseed Gel Last Longer